Tips • April 6, 2022

 Wire Transfers Explained: 10 Things You Absolutely Need To Know

 Wire transfer is one of the most popular methods of moving money worldwide.
-But, how much do we really know about wire transfers and the actual process of wiring money?
+Whether you need to pay your suppliers, pay your contractors or pay employees abroad, how much do you really know about wire transfers, the actual process of wiring money, and wire transfer risks?

-Whether you’re sending money to your family overseas or making international business payments, it’s important to know that your wire transfer services are in good hands.
+Whether you’re sending money to your family overseas or sending international business payments, it’s important to know if your wire transfer services are in good hands.

 #1: What is a Wire Transfer?

 A wire transfer is an electronic transfer of funds from one person or corporation to another business or individual.
-In other words, money is transferred from one bank or financial institution to another.
+In other words, money is transferred from one bank or financial institution to another, wherein the sending and receiving bank follow a set of financial protocols to ensure the funds are deposited to the intended recipient, without having to rely on having a common banking infrastructure between the sender and the recipient's banks, even if they are in different countries.

 #2: How Do I Send a Wire Transfer?